The 3 Best Pillows to Keep You on Your Back (In 2026)

 Changing your sleep position can take time, so be patient and persistent.

-It may take several weeks or even months to get used to sleeping on your back, but keep at it and you’ll eventually get there.
+It may take several weeks or even months to get used to sleeping on your back, but keep at it, and you’ll eventually get there.

 RELATED: What’s the Best Tempurpedic pillow for back sleepers?

-1. YourFacePillow – Best Back Sleep Training Pillow
+1. YourFacePillow – Best Overall Back-Sleep-Training pillow

 • Size – 12″ x 12″ x 6″